 There may be a time during an athlete's career when they have a legitimate medical need to use a prohibited substance or method.
-GlobalDRO.com allows athletes to search for the prohibited status of a recommended medication online and is mobile friendly.
+GlobalDRO.com allows athletes to search for the prohibited and permitted status of a recommended medication online and is mobile friendly.

-If the recommended medication is prohibited, athletes in the Registered Testing Pool (RTP) and Clean Athlete Program (CAP) should submit an application for a Therapeutic Use Exemption (TUE) before taking a medication, which allows athletes to meet their medical needs while still following the anti-doping rules.
+If the recommended medication is prohibited, athletes are required to take precautions to not only meet their medical needs but also abide by the anti-doping rules.
+Although athletes in the Registered Testing Pool (RTP), Clean Athlete Program (CAP), and Education Pool (EP) require a Therapeutic Use Exemption (TUE) in advance of the use of a prohibited substance or method, certain sports are exempted from needing a TUE ahead of time, meaning if they satisfy the TUE criteria, the TUE would automatically apply retroactively, giving them the necessary permission to use a prohibited substance or method.
+For more information on retroactive TUEs, refer to the Retroactive and Emergency TUEs section.
 All other athletes, including recreational athletes, should submit a TUE Pre-Check Form (USADA.org/tue-pre-check-form) to USADA to determine if a TUE is required.